harperd/machine-learning/notes/linear-regression.md

 ### Univariate Linear Regression

-This is the simplest form of Supervised machine learning when we have a single *feature* which basically just chooses the best *line* that divides our data.
+This is the simplest form of supervised machine learning when we have a single *feature* which basically just chooses the best *line* that divides our data.

 ![Linear Regression](https://github.com/harperd/machine-learning/raw/master/images/linear-regression.png)